-- The shuffle service in the ASM runtime is implemented as a DaemonTask which is responsible for sending and receiving intermediate results between ContainerWorkers for all MR3 jobs.
+- The shuffle handler in the ASM runtime is implemented as a DaemonTask which is responsible for sending and receiving intermediate results between ContainerWorkers for all MR3 jobs.

 - Hive on MR3 uses a DaemonTask to run the LLAP (Low Latency Analytical Processing) I/O service directly inside ContainerWorkers.